ghostsandmachines/ghostsandmachines.github.io/_posts/2019-01-15-confined-random-walk-part-II.md

 date: 2019-01-15
 ---

 We now proceed to study computationally hitting times in confined random walks.
 First of all, we ask the shape of the hitting times distribution.
 To this end, we consider a simple discrete $L \times L$ lattice, start from an initial position $\mathbf{x_0}$, run the program until the particle hits the target $\mathbf{x}$ and record the hitting time.
-The results in figure $1$ show an exponential distribution, a rather different result from unconfined random walk.
+The results in figure $1$ show an exponential distribution, a rather different result from an unconfined random walk.
 Could we have expected this result somehow?

 <figure>
 <img src="{{ site.url }}/blog/img/hitting_times_all_data_fixed_distance.png" width="60%" alt="hitting_times">